 This course will focus on peace and violence as Old Testament themes.
 It will examine the apparent violence of God, as well as the commands for human violence.
 It will further unpack the prophetic response to the violence, including the prophecies of the Prince of peace and kingdom of peace.
 And we will examine how Christ, the apostles and the early church responded to these Old Testament texts.

 The course will seek to answer questions such as:

 Upon successful completion of this course, students will:

 Location: Bank Building at 63 W. Main St. in Madison Square

-Includes online coursework, book, 6 weekly guided meetings, and optional spiritual direction session.
+Includes online coursework, book, and 6 weekly guided meetings.